shashi/Patchwork.jl/README.md

 ## Thanks

-This package is largely based on Matt Esch's excellent [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and [vtree](https://github.com/Matt-Esch/vtree) JavaScript modules.
+This package is largely based on @Matt-Esch's excellent [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and [vtree](https://github.com/Matt-Esch/vtree) JavaScript modules.
 Patchwork's JS runtime makes use of and extends these.